You're Not You: Plot

 Kate Parker is a classical pianist who is diagnosed with ALS.
-Her husband Evan finds out one morning that his wife has fired her previous caregiver, Mrs. Trotter, and is looking for a replacement.
+Her husband Evan finds out one morning that Kate has fired her previous caregiver, Mrs. Trotter, and is looking for a replacement.

 Bec Cartwell, a wild college student who parties a lot, applies for the job despite her lack of experience - apart from having volunteered at her grandmother's nursing home during her high school years.
 Kate sees something special in Bec despite her slightly vulgar language and poor housekeeping skills.
 Yet, despite all the mayhem Bec has caused at home, from messing up the kitchen by starting the blender without putting on the lid to dropping Kate in the bathroom, Kate maintains a calm and positive demeanor which confuses Bec.

 One night, Kate has her friends over and finds out that Evan is having drinks instead of dinner, as he told her.
 Later that night, Kate convinces Bec to access Evan's laptop and they find out that Evan had an affair with his secretary, Cynthia.
 Distraught, Kate tells Bec to leave, however Bec comes rushing over to Kate's during a night out in a bar when she gets a text from her.

 Bec finds Kate at the top of the stairs after a suicide attempt, where Kate had almost let herself fall down a flight of stairs.
 Kate then asks Bec to get her away from home.
 They end up staying the night.

 In the morning Kate asks Bec to take her to an assisted living home, but refuses to leave her there.
 She is furious that she blames herself for ruining Evan's life with her ALS.
 Eventually, Kate splits up with Evan due to his brief affair, as well as her wanting not to be invisible after receiving a brief and angry pep talk by Bec.

 Bec and Kate have a couple of adventures, including going to a club, meeting another couple where the wife Marilyn has ALS and trying "herbal therapy."
 They eventually go to a party for Kate's friend's daughter.
 Kate asks to hold the baby, but has a coughing fit and almost drops her.